Nazek-Altayeb/fun-times/README.md

 [Google Fonts](https://fonts.google.com/).

 **Code**
-- Code Institute walk through project.
+- The base code is taken from Code institute walkthrough project, i have extend the functionalities in both frontend and backend according to my system design and logic.
+- References have been added to the code where i bring code from different external resources.

 # **Aknowledgement**
 - I programmed the project with the help of the open resource code os the Code Institute LMS, and i extended it the way that serve my idea.
 - Many thanks to Mentor **Antonio Rodriguez** for continuous helpful feedback.
-- Thanks to Tutors support at Code Institute for their support.
+- Thanks to some of the Tutors at Code Institute for their support.